BeauHibbert/reading-notes-201/read-03.md

 <ul>Banana</ul>
 <ul>Watermelon</ul>

 A definition list is a list where the list items are usually words or definitions.
-It is different from the other lists as it doesn't use <ol> to close the tags, but instead uses <dl>.

 Example:
 <dl>